dphilla/boxer/README.md

 # wasm-boxer

-## Compile your project to WebAssembly in a single step.
+## Compile your project to WebAssembly in a single step

-`wbx script.rb`

-`wbx script.rb --web`

-`wbx script.rb --runtime wasmtime`

-Ex. a Rails app:

-`wbx .`

-### Box up your project to run in almost any environment.

-`Default `wbx` compiles AOT to Wasm (no runtime needed -- HOPEFULLY).
-The output is a .wasm file that can run on any [WebAssembly Runtime](https://github.com/appcypher/awesome-wasm-runtimes), or be Ahead-of-Time compiled.

-show benchmarks compared to containers vms: start up times, size, native vs wasm excution, etc. tons and tons of good visualizations.
+### Description

+This repo is a collection of efforts related to the `wasm-boxer` project.
+The aim of this project is to create a unified build tool for compiling many language runtimes to WebAssembly (Wasm).
+This work draws on several WebAssembly tooling projects to make the endeavor possible.